 Getting fairly compensated, however, is rarely an easy task.
 The at-fault party is unlikely to be interested in paying you more than they absolutely have to, and it can be difficult to know what should be included in your request for compensation.
-Attorney Milton Wagner, an experienced Scottsdale personal injury lawyer, can help you solve both of these problems.
+Attorney Our lawyer, an experienced Scottsdale personal injury lawyer, can help you solve both of these problems.

 What Qualifies as a Personal Injury?

 As mentioned, nearly any accident type could potentially count as a personal injury scenario.
 If the wounds you suffered required significant medical care or resulted in permanent disability or disfigurement, you most likely have grounds for a claim—as long as someone else was at fault for what happened.

 These are just a few examples of different accident types that our Scottsdale personal injury lawyer can help you recover compensation for and how fault might come into play:

 Traffic Accidents – The injuries suffered in collisions with cars, commercial trucks, and motorcycle are often devastating.
 The driver, a trucking company, vehicle manufacturer, or government agency could all potentially be liable.